-I view starting a new company as similar to childbirth.
-While some might argue (like my wife) that childbirth is a risky metaphor for starting a new company, I see it differently.
-Childbirth, and the steps and family building that follow, take passion, commitment, hard work, pain, and a whole lot of love.
+I view starting a company as similar to childbirth.
+While some might argue (like my wife) that childbirth is a risky metaphor for starting a company, I see it differently.
+Childbirth, and the steps towards family building that follow, take passion, commitment, hard work, pain, and a whole lot of love.
 Doesn’t building a company require similar things?

 I have two children and I have had three companies: one non-profit, a for profit I sold 14 years ago, and now this new company called SurgeMetrix.

-Although SurgeMetrix opened its digital doors on March 1st of this year, its story has deep roots in the automotive digital space with its ancestor, XIGroup.
+Although SurgeMetrix opened its digital doors on March 1st of this year, its story has deep roots in the automotive digital space via its ancestor, XIGroup.

 I owned and ran XIGroup from 2000-2005.
 The company provided digital apps for auto dealers, from a CMS and a coupons tool to internet lead and inventory management.
 We had customers from all over the US, but had an especially strong base on the East Coast.
 The company was known for its reliable products and excellent customer support.

-I sold XI in 2005 to Dominion Dealer Solutions (DDS).
-Many years passed with me consulting and then being hired by DDS in late 2011 to unify the software teams they purchased around shared best practices and standards.
+XI was sold to Dominion Dealer Solutions (DDS) in 2005.
+Many years passed with me consulting and then being hired by DDS in late 2011 to unify their software teams around shared best practices and standards.

-I succeeded in my work and by 2017 my teams ran well, the software was stable, and usability was improving by the day.
+I succeeded in my work and by 2017 my teams ran well and the software was extremely stable.
 I was done.
 I had created a well-oiled machine and asked to leave in early 2018 to try something new.

 By the summer of 2018, I had incorporated a new software company and was working hard to “baby step” it towards success.
 I thought I had left my old work behind, but was surprised when in the late summer of 2018 a DDS VP approached me to see if I would be interested in acquiring Dominion Web.

-When Dominion approached me, I had to think seriously about whether to take over their Web offering.
-When I started with XIGroup, web sites were a new concept.
-Dealers were focused on their newspaper and radio ads, not web sites.
+When Dominion approached me, I thought seriously about whether to buy their Web offering.
+With XIGroup, websites were a new concept.
+Dealers were focused on their newspaper and radio ads, not sites.

-Flash forward to today and web sites are a common part of doing business for auto dealers.
-There are tons of website providers.
-Most OEMs have established rigid rules for how sites should work, what they should show, and who gets to build them.
+Flash forward to today and websites are a common part of doing business for auto dealers.
+There are tons of website providers and most OEMs have established rigid rules for how sites should work, what they should show, and who gets to build them.

-I had to think about whether it made sense for me to enter the fray.
-Dominion Web was not a big player, had no more OEM relationships, but it did have a web platform that, according to Toyota, consistently performed well above average for lead generation.
-Was that a good enough place to start?
+I had to think about whether it was smart for me to enter the fray.
+On the negative side, Dominion Web was not a big player and had no OEM relationships.
+But on the positive, their web platform consistently performed well above average for lead generation.
+Did the pros outweigh the cons?